 - Project Rising Main Replacement with GRiPSHORE® at Wigton Road

-- Main Contractor In Depth Civil Engineering and Barhale
+- Principal Contractor In Depth Civil Engineering and Barhale

 - Key Benefit Project required MGF’s latest lightweight technology

 “One of the best practices on the scheme is the use of GRiPSHORE® Vertishores supplied by MGF.”Chris Binks, Barhale